547m/CoralLauncher/README.md

 - Remember that I MADE THIS ALMOST 1 YEAR AGO I WASNT A GOOD CODER AND YES I USED EON V1 LAUNCH CODE :) But no need to be mad at me or anything because everyone starts ogfn at 1 point

 - And 1 thing more yes u can use this in ur project if u can get it to work

+# How to get it working properly
+1. Have a brain